Weeks-long boil water notice lifted in Mississippi capital - NewsBreak

 But even before the rainfall, officials said some water pumps had failed and a treatment plant was using backup pumps.
 Jackson had already been under a boil-water notice for a month because the state health department had found cloudy water that could make people ill.

-The National Guard and volunteer groups have distributed millions of bottles of drinking water in Jackson since late August.
+In Jackson, the National Guard and volunteer groups have distributed millions of bottles of drinking water since late August.

-Jackson is the largest city in one of the poorest states in the U.S. The city has a shrinking tax base that resulted from white flight, which began about a decade after public schools were integrated in 1970.
-Jackson's population is more than 80% Black, and about 25% of its residents live in poverty.

-Like many American cities, Jackson struggles with aging infrastructure with water lines that crack or collapse.
-Mayor Chokwe Antar Lumumba, a Democrat in a Republican-led state, said the city’s water problems come from decades of deferred maintenance.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.